Knowledge Hub

 Every quality aluminum railing system is finished with powder coating — a dry finish that's electrostatically applied and baked on at high heat.
 The result is a hard shell that resists UV fade, chipping, scratching, and corrosion far better than liquid paint.

+We apply AAMA 2604 as standard on every system we ship, and we're certified for AAMA 2605 on request.
 What makes the coating stick long-term is the pretreatment — the cleaning and preparation of the aluminum surface before the powder goes on.
 We run a 5-stage full submersion pretreatment process in-house.
 Most competitors use 2 or 3 stages.
-Some just wipe the surface down.
-The prep is where the durability is built.

 Full deep dive: Powder Coated Aluminum Railing: What It Is and Why It Matters